Meetup: The Good, the Bad, and the Policy

 1 Advisory to all Meetup, Inc. paralegals and similar Legal Dept. munchkins: Don't bother sending me letters claiming I am required to add ® or the phrase "is a trademark of Meetup, Inc." to all mentions of your various trademarked terms, because in fact I'm not (not least because they are clearly nominative): Unlike most technical people, I actually understand the Lanham Act, common-law trademark, relevant caselaw, and a good dollop of civil procedure.
 So, just don't.
 Thanks.

 2 BALE is an online calendar of San Francisco Bay Area technical events I've run since 1997 — scratching my own itch in needing such a page, though I'm also glad that others find it useful.
 Its content policy boils down to: what interests me, which in this area is Linux, other interesting Unixes, open source software, and various adjoining technologies.
 Dissatisfied with BALE?
 C'est la vie.
-In the immortal words of Norton Juster, "Your wasted time will be swiftly and cheerfully refunded."
+In the immortal words of Norton Juster, "Results are not guaranteed but, if not perfectly satisfied, your wasted time will be refunded."
 Which is to say, you're fully free to publish your own damn calendar.

 3 All who take exception to this essay, kindly do not blame the long-suffering and blameless Jewish people for my sins: They surely have tsuris enough without that.
 I'm determinedly goyish, and merely grew up on Leo Rosten books and Jay Ward cartoons.
 A sheynem dank.